chihyang/iso/README.md

 ## Command

-There are two modes: REPL mode or command mode.
+There are two modes: REPL mode or subcommand mode.
 The former is the default command.
 When `iso-exe` is started without any argument, a REPL will start.
 This can also be started by `iso-exe repl`.
 All the other subcommands read from an ISO program file and generate the corresponding output.
 The REPL also